MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customize-forms.md

 ## 2. Make a list of needed and unneeded fields

 Make a list of default work order fields that are relevant to your business process and another list of unneeded fields.
-Make sure to add the critical fields to the list of needed fields as they're required.
+Make sure to add the [critical fields](#required-fields) to the list of needed fields as they're required.

 ## 3. Create new fields as needed

 Create new fields if the default work order form is missing fields that you need.

-For more information on best practices, go to [How to create and edit Field Service columns (fields)](field-service-customize-columns-fields.md)
+For more information on best practices, go to [How to create and edit Field Service columns (fields)](field-service-customize-columns-fields.md).

 > [!Note]
 > Use caution when editing default fields, and never delete default fields.